Employee Drug Rehab

 Narcotics Anonymous has compiled a list of the effects employee alcohol addictions have in the workplace.
 As alcohol takes a toll on worker performance, some of the effects observed include:

-- Absentee rates are four to eight times higher for alcohol-addicted employees than non-addicted employees
+- Absentee rates are 4 to 8 times higher for alcohol-addicted employees than non-addicted employees

 - Increased number of workplace accidents